teodor1006/cicd-gitops/README.md

       prune: true
 ```

-Push this file to your github repo.
+* Push this file to your github repo.
 Make sure to replace the repoURL!!!

 ### **Step 4: Deploy the Python App**

-Go to Gitbash and deploy the app:
+* Go to Gitbash and deploy the app:

 ```
 kubectl apply -f application.yaml
 ```

-You should then see the app in ArgoCD!
+* You should then see the app in ArgoCD!

 ![myapp](images/myapp.png)

-After that you can check the status of the App.
+* After that you can check the status of the App.
 It should be in healthy state.

 ![status](images/statuscheck.png)

 ### **Step 5: Access the website**

-Open Gitbash and write the following:
+* Open Gitbash and write the following:

 ```
 kubectl get svc      # to see the port on which the app is exposed minikube ip          # to check on what ip the app is running
 ```
-After that go to your browser and type your ip and port to access the monitoring app.
+* After that go to your browser and type your ip and port to access the monitoring app.

 ![flask](images/flaskcheck.png)

-Congrats!!!
-You did amazing job by managing a CI/CD process!!!!

 ## **Part 6: Clean up**

-Run these commands:
+* Run these commands:

 ```
 kubectl delete -n argocd